BackEndByAlex/salaryscope-api/README.md

 User registers or logs in, the server signs a token with a private RSA key.
 Every request inclues the token in the **Authorization: Bearer <token>** header.
 Then the server verifies it, using the public key.

 Passowrds are hashed with bcryt at 12 salt rounds before storage, then the token expires after 24 hours.
+Each token also includes `issuer` and `audience` claims, scoping it to this API only.
+This prevents tokens from being accepted by other services that might share the same RSA keys.

 **Why RS256 over HS256 and Ed25519 ?**